Professional Counselling and Supervision in Hastings, New Zealand

 If you want more information or have any specific questions, just get in touch.

-My rate for supervision is $120 an hour (GST inclusive).
-This is negotiable depending on your situation.
+My fee for supervision is $120 an hour (GST inclusive).

 “Reclaiming our power, healing ourselves, loving ourselves, knowing ourselves – these ideas are becoming more and more common, why?
 Because they are the pathways to our own freedom and happiness.” – Yung Peublo